chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-08-24-eleventy-within-eleventy-to-compile-when-you-compile-precompiling-reused-assets.md

 		try {
 			if (cacheKey && jsminCache[cacheKey]) {
-				const cacheValue = await Promise.resolve(jsminCache[cacheKey]); // Wait for the data, wrapped in a resolved promise in case the original value already was resolved callback(null, cacheValue.code); // Access the code property of the cached value } else {
+				// Wait for the data, wrapped in a resolved promise in case the original value already was resolved const cacheValue = await Promise.resolve(jsminCache[cacheKey]);
+				// Access the code property of the cached value callback(null, cacheValue.code);
+			} else {
 				const minified = minify(code);
 				if (cacheKey) {
-					jsminCache[cacheKey] = minified; // Store the promise which has the minified output (an object with a code property) }
+					// Store the promise which has the minified output (an object with a code property) jsminCache[cacheKey] = minified;
+				}
-				callback(null, await minified.code); // Await and use the return value in the callback }
+				// Await and use the return value in the callback callback(null, (await minified).code);
+			}
 		} catch (err) {
 			console.error('Terser error: ', err);